embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 Paul - encouragement and inspiration to be myself unapolagetically and what is a critical analysis anyway..

-I am inspired every day by your practical optimism about the future and the opportunity that you have given me to have a voice and contribute to making a difference for unafforded people.

 I am inspired every day by the time and resource generosity, expertise and passion of my Professors and fellow cohort.
 I am determined to continue in the field of cybernetics and contribute my lived-experience practice in systems navigation to the theoretical and applied skills that I will continue to learn in the Masters of Applied Cybernetics.